dmauk/Me/index.md

-# Checkout whatever I'm working at: www.danmauk.com
+# Checkout whatever I'm working on at: www.danmauk.com